backups-obsidian/backup-obsidian-2/100 study-notes/111 KodeCloud/KodeCloud - CKAD - API & API Groups.md

 - An alternate option is to **start a kubectl proxy client**.
 	- `kubectl proxy` command launches a proxy on `localhost:8001` and uses credentials from the kubeconfig file to forward the request to the kubeapi-server.
 		- Now we don't have to specify them in the curl command.
+		- It is the easiest and most common way to access the cluster.
 	- We can access the kubectl proxy service using `curl http://localhost:8001/ -k`.
 	- Remember *kube proxy is different from kubectl proxy*.
 - Checking the version of the cluster using API: